University Policies

 Intellectual Property

-1. whether or not the intellectual property was conceived or developed as a result of activities related to an individual’s employment responsibilities and/or with support from university-administered funds, facilities or personnel;
+1. was the Intellectual Property conceived or developed as a result of activities related to an individual’s employment (graduate students who receive a stipend from a member or accept a graduate assistant position at a member are generally considered employees) responsibilities and/or with support from university-administered funds, facilities, or personnel;

-2. whether or not the intellectual property was conceived or developed in the course of, or resulting from, research supported by a grant or contract with the Federal Government, state government, a nonprofit, or for-profit nongovernmental entity; and,
+2. was the intellectual property conceived or developed in the course of, or resulting from, research supported by a grant or contract with the Federal Government, state government, a nonprofit, or for-profit nongovernmental entity; or

 Responsible Conduct of Research